Supporting the operation and building a place for ecotourism, our full time staff are also here to answer your questions and ensure a seamless voyage.

 Bachelor of Arts – Creative Writing, University of Victoria Small Vessel Operator Proficiency Marine Emergency Duties A2 Radio Operator Card – Maritime Commercial Marine First Aid Wilderness First Aid Assistant Bear Guide Food Safe

-Bachelor of Arts – Geography & Environmental Studies, University of Victoria
+Bachelor of Arts – Recreation and Health Education, University of Victoria